pinterest/querybook/docs/developer_guide/add_query_engine.md

 ### Development

-Adding a query engine in DataHub is simple.
+Adding a query engine in Querybook is simple.

 1. Configure what data is needed to start the query engine, and what languages it supports.
 Use FormField from `lib/form/` to determine the shape of the template input.
 You can then put the template under lib/query_executor/executor_template/\<the name of the engine\>.py